Checklist: How to secure Google Workspace

 To see which third-party applications your users may be accessing via their Google sign in (and what data they might be granting access to), navigate to the Users list within the Directory tab and click into the user whose third-party app access you want to review.

 Unfortunately, Google does not currently support a consolidated view of third-party access and requires you to review this information on user by user basis.
-Save time and energy by using Vectrix scans to see all the third-party access granted by your users in one place.
+Save time and energy by using Vectrix Google Workspace scan to see all the third-party access granted by your users in one place.

 PII in Google Workspace

-In Google Workspace, it’s far too easy to mistakenly allow personally identifiable information (PII) - especially that of your customers - to be entered into your documents and files.
-From names and emails to SSNs and credit card numbers, PII leaks are an obvious area of concern when it comes to cleaning up and minimizing security risks across an account.
+In Google Workspace, it’s far too easy to mistakenly allow personally identifiable information (PII)—especially that of your customers—to be entered into your documents and files.
+From names and emails to SSNs and credit card numbers, PII leaks are a prominent security concern.
 Follow the checkpoints below to ensure that you’ve done what’s necessary to keep PII out of your Google Workspace files and folders.

 Check to ensure the security of PII:

 To get a high-level overview of how sensitive data might be used across your files, navigate to the Data Protection page under the Security tab in the admin console.
 Here, review the breakdowns of data used in your files, how they’ve been used and shared, and more.
 Ensure that you stay up to date with how data is being handled by enabling Data Scanning and Report at the bottom of the page.

 Wrangling it all together

 While most IT and security teams recognize the inherent security risk that Google Workspace introduces, being a Google Workspace administrator is usually just one part of their job.
 It’s not uncommon for smaller teams to not know where to begin or where to look for security issues in the first place.